-These tiny perfume bottles come in packs ranging from 12 to 16 bottles per pack and are sold at wholesale prices for N600 to N700 per bottle – final buyers buy them at N1,000 per bottle.
-Perfume business in Nigeria is a kind of business anyone can go into because it’s low capital demands.
+These tiny perfume bottles come in packs ranging from 12 to 16 bottles per pack and are sold at wholesale prices of N1000 to N1500 per bottle – final buyers buy them at N1,000 per bottle.
+The perfume business in Nigeria is a kind of business anyone can go into because its low capital demands.
 With about N5,000 – N10,000 you can start your perfume business this way.

 How to Start Perfume Business in Nigeria

-Here are steps on how to start perfume business in Nigeria.
+Here are steps on how to start a perfume business in Nigeria.

 Buy the ones you know people are more familiar with for a start to fasten your sales.
 You can ask the perfume dealer you are buying from to help you in selecting when you are about to buy.
 And if finally, you’re thinking of creating your brand – starting your own perfume company you’ll need about N500,000 to N1,000,000 as your starting capital to start.